Center for Intervention and Research on adaptive and maladaptive brain Circuits underlying mental health

 We particularly focus on longitudinal profiles of these processes and markers in different time scales.
 In collaboration with the specific expertise of other future members of the German Center for Mental Health this will ultimately result in novel diagnostic markers and therapeutic interventions.

 Prof. Dr. med.
-Thomas FrodlPsychiatry and Psychotherapy, MagdeburgThomas Frodl, Co-Coordinator of C-I-R-C, is Professor of Psychiatry and Psychotherapy and Director of the University Hospital of Psychiatry and Psychotherapy and serves as Dean of Studies at the Medical Faculty of the Otto von Guericke University.
+Thomas FrodlPsychiatry and Psychotherapy, MagdeburgThomas Frodl is Professor of Psychiatry and Psychotherapy and Director of the University Hospital of Psychiatry, Psychotherapy and Psychosomatics at the University Hospital RWTH Aachen.
 His research experience in systemic neuroscience with the use of imaging and neurophysiological methods as well as their combination with genetic, social environmental factors and immunological markers fits very well into the unique DZP landscape.
 Goals are to investigate the regulation and dysregulation of neuronal circuits in association with the signaling pathways of the stress hormone system, the neurotransmitter systems and the immune system and to identify markers helpful for decision support and therapy monitoring.
 Moreover, his group develops apps for self-management of depression and to support psychotherapeutic processes, such as apps for cognitive bias modification and combined digital remediation programs with local electric current stimulation.
 Thematic foci here are prevention, (early) diagnosis and therapy of affective disorders, schizophrenias, trauma sequelae and developmental disorders.
 In the EU project DeepHealth, the computational group is developing models using Deep Learning to support the diagnosis and therapy of dementia, depression and schizophrenia in the future.

 Dr. Dorothea HämmererCognitive Neurology and Dementia Research, MagdeburgDorothea Hämmerer is head of the working group on developmental cognitive neuroscience and neuroimaging in dementia at the Institute of Cognitive Neurology and Dementia research at the Otto-von-Guericke University Magdeburg.
 Her major expertise is in developing cognitive paradigms that isolate cognitive functions associated with dopaminergic and noradrenergic modulation as well as in using novel neuroimaging methods that allow to characterize neuromodulatory brain networks in different ages or patient groups.
 She is also co-founder of the Magdeburg meeting on imaging the noradrenergic system.
 She will contribute to translational circuit imaging and to identifying novel neural access points in neuromodulatory brain systems.